RohitVenkatMutyala/COA_Project/README.md

 ## Future Work
 - Extend support for GPU cores in subsequent phases.
-- Add a graphical interface for better visualization.

 - Implement single-step execution and breakpoints.
 - Expand the instruction set further.